WinVector/vtreat/Examples/Classification/Classification.md

 This indicates that `xc_catB` is strongly predictive of the outcome.
-Negative values of `xc_catB` correspond strongly to negative outcomes, and positive values correspond strongly to postive outcomes.
+Negative values of `xc_catB` correspond strongly to negative outcomes, and positive values correspond strongly to positive outcomes.

 ``` r
 WVPlots::DoubleDensityPlot(